Metaswitch/clearwater-infrastructure/clearwater-diags-monitor.md

 Diagnostics dumps are written to `/var/clearwater-diags-monitor/dumps` as a gzipped tarball.
 The dump name is of the form `<timestamp>.<trigger>.tar.gz`.
 This can be extracted by running the command `tar -zxf <tarball-name>`

 The diags monitor automatically deletes old dumps so that the total size of all dumps doesn't exceed 1GB.
+However, it will not delete the dump just taken, even if that dump exceeds the 1GB threshold.

 Diagnostics collected
 ---------------------